kubeflow/website/content/docs/started/k8s/overview.md

 ## Kubeflow Deployment Configurations

-The following tables list the options for installing Kubeflow on an existing Kubernetes Cluster and links to detailed instructions.
+The following tables list the options for installing Kubeflow on an existing Kubernetes cluster and links to detailed instructions.

 ### Community maintained